drfreder/pandemic-pub-bias/README.md

 ![](README_files/figure-gfm/2020%20analysis-1.png)<!-- -->

-The number of male authors of arXiv preprints has increased through early 2020, while the number of female authors of arXiv preprints has almost plateaued during the pandemic.
+The number of male authors of arXiv preprints has increased quite a bit through early 2020, while the number of female authors of arXiv preprints has plateaued (March) or increasingly more modestly (April) during the pandemic.

-Percent changes do not appear on the figure, but arXiv preprints with female corresponding authors have increased 13.5% between Jan/Feb 2020 and Mar/Apr 2020, while arXiv preprints with male corresponding authors have increased 16% over the same period.
+Percent changes do not appear on the figure, but arXiv preprints with female corresponding authors have increased 30.5% between Jan/Feb 2020 and Mar/Apr 2020, while arXiv preprints with male corresponding authors have increased 32.9% over the same period.

 The same data, but in tabular form: